Should I switch to a half-hourly tariff in the UK? (June 2026 guide)

 Common risks and “gotchas”

-- Dynamic pricing can be unpredictable day-to-day
+- Dynamic pricing can swing day-to-day with wholesale markets

 How to compare fairly (so you don’t switch and regret it)

-- Estimate what you can shift (e.g., 10–30% of electricity use to off-peak).
+- Estimate what you can shift — e.g. 10–40% of usage to off-peak (higher for EV/battery homes).

 Eligibility: can I get a half-hourly tariff?